-The 2020 FIAF Film Restoration Summer School is structured along three main course steps:
+The 2024 FIAF Film Restoration Summer School is structured along three main course steps:

-- Film restoration online theory course: distance learning, April 29th to June 10th (on Wednesdays) - Theory lectures during Il Cinema Ritrovato film festival: Bologna, Cineteca facilites, June 20th to June 27th - 3.
-Restoration practice classes: Bologna, L'Immagine Ritrovata, June 29th to July 10th
+Film restoration online theory course: distance learning, May 2nd to June 13th (on Wednesdays)

+Restoration lectures and Il Cinema Ritrovato film festival: Bologna, Cineteca facilities, from June 22nd to 30th

+Restoration workshops: Bologna, L'Immagine Ritrovata, July 1st to 12th

-1. Film restoration online theory course: distance learning
+1. Film restoration online course: distance learning

-This Online Distance Learning Course has been conceived with the idea of offering the FIAF Restoration Summer School students an historical, technical and ethical overview of the Film Restoration discipline (definition, film materials, techniques, reconstruction, digital technologies and methodology) before attending the Festival, meeting professionals and training at L'Immagine Ritrovata laboratory.
+This online distance learning course has been conceived with the idea of offering the FIAF Restoration Summer School students an historical, technical and ethical overview of the Film Restoration discipline (definition, film materials, techniques, reconstruction, digital technologies and methodology) before attending the festival, meeting professionals and training at L'Immagine Ritrovata laboratory.
 It has been discussed with and enriched by the FIAF Technical Commission members and correspondents.

-It will start one month before the beginning of the classes in Bologna, and the participants will be provided with theory lessons, downloadable from the internet on a weekly basis (each Wednesday).
-These online lessons will run from 29th April until 10th June.
+It will start two months before the beginning of the classes in Bologna, and the participants will be provided with theory lessons, downloadable from the internet on a weekly basis (each Wednesday, from May 2nd to June 13th).